30 Rules (or advice) to Follow when Bicycle Touring

 28. Never own more than you can carry.
 I understand that a traditional Kyrgyz dress is beautiful and so cheap… consider shipping it home.

 30. If you haven’t used it in a week, add it to the list for consideration of sending home after the third week.
-(Does not work for long time tourers with different types of weather i.e. Wintertime mountain vs summertime beach).
-I will say better: if you haven’t used it in a year than you don’t need it.
+(Does not work for long-time tourers with different types of weather i.e. Wintertime mountain vs summertime beach).
+I will say better: if you haven’t used it in a year then you don’t need it.

 So, what do you think?
 Do these rules make sense?
 Do you have some more rules or advice to add?
 Contribute in the comments below!